-Every Tuesday and Thursday morning, the Rhode Island Family Literacy Initiative (RIFLI), one of Digital Promise’s Beacon Project communities, holds computer classes for adult English as a Second Language (ESL) students.
-The classes are a product of RIFLI’s plan to create a 1:1 classroom computing model that, according to RIFLI’s Director Karisa Tashjian, “blurs the lines between language/content learning and using technology.”
+Every Tuesday and Thursday, the Rhode Island Family Literacy Initiative (RIFLI) holds computer classes for adult ELL students.
+The classes are the result of RIFLI’s plan to create a 1:1 classroom computing model that, according to RIFLI’s Director Karisa Tashjian, “blurs the lines between language/content learning and using technology.”

 Margarita, a student from Chile, said she never thought to touch a computer before coming to RIFLI, in large part because she didn’t know what a computer could do for her.
 “I thought it was all for people who could talk English.”

-Faced with these numbers, agencies like RIFLI are rethinking how they do business, creating a noteworthy model based in building up technology and community partnerships.
+Faced with these numbers, agencies like RIFLI rethought how they do business, creating a noteworthy model based on leveraging technology for access to learning anytime, anywhere.

 Even if there were enough adult education services to help each person, some adults are unaware of which skills they need.
 Nilson, a participant in the program and a former educator in his native Brazil, put it simply: “How can you know you have to learn if you don’t know what’s there to learn?”